OlegAxenow/refinid/Readme.md

 1. It uses simple *Dictionary*, because all writing to dictionary performed inside the constructor.
 2. It uses private *IdWrapper* class.
 If we use *long* without wrapper, we cannot use *ref* for *Interlocked.Increment(ref long)*.

+### DefaultLongIdInstaller

+*DefaultLongIdInstaller* implements basic code to install LongId support into your database.
+This is necessary, because your database is a good place to store last inserted identifiers.

+If your database does compatible with some features used, you can write your own installer.
+I am using types [VARCHAR]( http://en.wikibooks.org/wiki/SQL_Dialects_Reference/Data_structure_definition/Data_types/Character_types) and [BIGINT and SMALLINT](http://en.wikibooks.org/wiki/SQL_Dialects_Reference/Data_structure_definition/Data_types/Numeric_types).

 ## Requirements and dependencies